shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie and Muddie went to their bedroom, where Wryonin, Lemilay, and Mother were waiting.
 After initial greetings, Mother started the meeting.

-[maybe get the other scene in here]
+[maybe get the other census announcement scene in here]

 “It has come to my attention that you are growing up very fast.”
 Mother began.
 “One day, one of you will take my place as chief of the wolf village.
 And that day may be coming sooner than I realize.
 And it has come to my attention that I have not properly prepared you all for that day.”